-I write about the ways in which we imagine and narrate nature and climate crisis, about the stories we tell ourselves and each other about the nonhuman natural world around us (and ourselves in it).
+I write about the ways in which we imagine and narrate nature and climate crisis, about the stories we tell ourselves and each other about climate change and the nonhuman natural world around us (and ourselves in it).
 In my academic work, my fascination with narratives of nature focuses on ecocriticism, which studies the relationship between humans and nature in cultural expressions.
 This is a list of articles that I’ve published and am working on, with links and short summaries.
-For more information on my monograph, published in 2018, see this page.
+For more information on my monograph Climate Crisis and the Twenty-First-Century British Novel, published in 2018, see this page.